markandrus/oxidation-tweek/README.md

 ### Usage

 Run `make all` to build and run both the C and JavaScript test applications.
-You should see each print

-> Hello, World!
-> Bye!
+These need to be updated to actually demonstrate what they're doing. `make help` will show some other commands you can run.

 #### Release Mode